gwendolyn954/writing-prompts/README.md

 ## Up next:

-- Add prompt guides for writing assignments (like blog posts or articles)
+- [ ] Add prompt guides for writing assignments
-- Add functionality for educators to see which student entered and/or selected a prompt
+- [ ] Add functionality for educator to match student to prompt entered or selected